 Manual data entry is a fancy name for retyping all invoice data, field by field.
 Manual data extraction is still prevalent in Accounts Payable – in 2017, Billentis has pegged it at a staggering 90% of cases!
-We have discussed this topic in our AI benefits whitepaper.
+We discuss this topic in our AI benefits whitepaper.

 Direct effort spent: 111 seconds per invoice

 3,840 invoices a month per employee may sound like a staggering amount in a manual process, but achievable in extremely efficient operations.
-It just goes to show how great a case for manual entry we have built in our model company when other analysts report that the average can be as low as 1000 invoice per month per FTE.
+It just goes to show how great a case for manual entry we built in our model company when other analysts report the average can be as low as 1000 invoices per month per FTE.

 But let’s not forget that hand in hand with direct FTE Load also comes indirect load – we will rely on the 12.5% rework rate figure from above.
 Conservatively, we would assume that such rework is going to take only three times longer than entering an invoice from scratch.

 Sometimes, an error is corrected quickly – as soon as it is communicated, the document is looked up, then re-synchronized across systems, and so on.
 But occasionally, the additional time to fix an erroneous invoice easily reaches 30 minutes (communication with other departments, vendors, banks…) and of course, in extreme cases, can take hours or even days, when more employees and external contractors are concerned.

 Out of the 30,000 invoices a month received by our model company, The Corp, Inc., that means 3,750 invoices reworked over 5.55 minutes each.
 That’s an extra 2.9 FTEs dedicated to rework!

 TCO of manual invoice data extraction: Average cost per invoice is $2.03